rene-dekker/number-translator/README.md

 service .translate(123L);  // Capitalizes by default.
 service .translate(123L, false); // Does not capitalize.
 ```

+#### Integers/longs only
+This software does not support decimal numbers.

 #### Jacoco
 Jacoco was added to check for test coverage.
 When you run `mvn test`, a report is added to /target/site/jacoco/index.html.